 Flicker measurements are measured and evaluated according to IEC61000-4-15.
-Specific settings for Flicker are found on the "Flicker" page (previously named "Power Quality" tab) of the

-Configurator.
-The Nominal System Frequency should be selected appropriately for the system in the "Instrument Transformer Ratio" page (previously the "Advanced" tab) of the Configurator.
+Specific settings for Flicker are found in the "Power Quality" tab of the Configurator.
+The Nominal System Frequency should be selected appropriately for the system in the "Advanced" tab of the Configurator.